cecchisandrone/docker-swarm-blue-green/README.md

 # docker-swarm-blue-green
-A sample project to test Docker Swarm and blue-green deployment model
+A sample project to test Docker Swarm and blue-green deployment model plus a load balanced MySQL Galera cluster

 ## Prerequisites
-- A Docker Swarm setup with at least two machines
+- A Docker Swarm setup with at least three machines

 ## Setup green and blue machine
 Execute `docker node update --label-add environment=green` on one machine and `docker node update --label-add environment=blue` on the other, in order to differentiate the environments and make sure deployments are split correctly between the two